-HAPI offers in stock this musical instrument tuned in one of the most enveloping scales in the musical world.
+HAPI offers this musical instrument tuned in one of the most enveloping scales in the musical world.
 Moreover, it does so using one of the least expected materials of all, thus achieving a very atypical and enigmatic result.

 The first thing that stands out in the design of this Hapi drum is the scale of the reeds: the D minor pentatonic, the most versatile pentatonic scale of all.
 It can be used to play pieces in D minor, C major, G major, E minor, F major and A minor.
 On the other hand, the reeds do not have the standard rounded tip design, but a semi-rectangular shape, which influences the acoustics.

 In terms of shape, this hangdrum also departs from the traditional flying saucer design and opts for the oblate-type spheroid.
 This allows for a rounder and slower distribution of sound, compared to the conventional shape.